Performance-Driven QUBO for Recommender Systems on Quantum Annealers: EXPERIMENT

 In both 150ICM and 500ICM datasets, PDQUBO generally demonstrates strong performance across different optimization methods.
 However, there are scenarios where the baselines perform comparably or even better, depending on the optimization method, base models, and feature selection value.
 For the SA method, PDQUBO shows notable improvements in many cases.
 For example, in the Item-KNN model, when $k=130$, the best-performing baseline is QUBO-Boosting with an nDCG@10 of 0.1021.
 PDQUBO achieves a higher score of 0.1140, reflecting an 11.7\% improvement.
 Similarly, at $k=140$, the best baseline is CQFS with 0.1015, while PDQUBO delivers 0.1121, marking a 10.4\% gain.
 However, at $k=145$, the gap narrows as PDQUBO achieves 0.1125, compared to QUBO-Boosting's and CoQUBO's 0.1028.
 While PDQUBO outperforms the baseline, the improvement is less pronounced at higher $k$ values.
 In the case of SGD, PDQUBO shows mixed results.
 For example, in the MLP-DP, at $k=130$, PDQUBO delivers 0.1331, compared to the best baseline CoQUBO with 0.1320, showing a modest 0.83\% improvement.
 However, in the Item-KNN, NCF, and MLP-CON, the best-performing baselines nearly match PDQUBO, even better than PDQUBO at different values of $k$.
 For TS, PDQUBO also demonstrates competitive performance, particularly in the Item-KNN, and NCF at various $k$.
 For example, in the NCF, at $k=130$, the best baseline is CQFS with an nDCG@10 of 0.1336, while PDQUBO achieves 0.1363, representing a 2.0\% improvement.
 For QA, PDQUBO's performance is also competitive in some cases.
 For instance, in the NCF, at $k=*$, PDQUBO achieves 0.1366, a slight improvement over the best baseline MIQUBO, which scores 0.1336.
 However, when $k$ is set from 130 to 145, PDQUBO struggles to maintain competitive performance.
 For Hyrid, PDQUBO demonstrates particularly strong performance in Item-KNN, MLP-DP, and NCF.
 For example, in the NCF, at $k=145$, PDQUBO achieves 0.1338, compared to CQFS's 0.1331, representing a 0.53\% improvement.
 Similar trends are observed in the 500ICM dataset, with the exception of the QA optimization method, which was not evaluated.
+Across both datasets 150ICM and 500ICM, PDQUBO demonstrates superior performance over the baseline models in most of the cases.
+However, in some cases, the baselines perform comparably or even better, especially in SGD and QA optimization methods.
+However, we note that the fixed-parameter evaluation in Table~\ref{tab:table1} can lead to fluctuations and inconsistencies in performance.
+Recognizing this limitation, Sec.~\ref{sec:retrain_eval} presents complementary experiments in which the base models are retrained and tuned after feature selection, resulting in more stable performance patterns.